kgn3400/pypi_updates/readme.md

 # PyPi updates

 <br/>
-The PyPi updates integration allows you to monitor a list of PyPi package and get notified when a updates is available.
+The PyPi Updates integration makes it easy to stay up-to-date with your Python dependencies.
+Simply add the PyPi packages you want to monitor, and the integration will automatically check for new versions.
+Whenever an update is available, you’ll receive a notification—so you’ll never miss an important security patch or feature release.
+Keep your environment secure and your packages current with the PyPi Updates integration!

 ## Installation